portkey-cloud/portkey/README.md

  * var meta can provide hints for params naming.
  * support other backends than AWS Lambda
  * S3 buckets as Clojure references?
+ * Track methods usage and narrow the deps graphs (bonus: remove unused methods from classes)

 ## License